culturefoundry/ssnw-hq/web/modules/contrib/schemadotorg/docs/DECISIONS.md

 - @see [GraphQL Best Practices](https://graphql.org/learn/best-practices/#versioning)

 ##### Use snake case for API entities and properties.
-- Aligns with Drupal's naming conventions
+- This aligns with Drupal's naming conventions

 # 7000 - StarterKit and Demo